biocorecrg/ELIXIR_containers_nextflow/docs/nextflow.md

 <a href="https://www.nextflow.io/"><img src="https://biocorecrg.github.io/ELIXIR_containers_nextflow/images/nextf_groovy.png" width="600"></a>

 [Nextflow](https://www.nextflow.io) is a domain specific language for workflow orchestration that stems from [Groovy](https://groovy-lang.org/).
 It enables scalable and reproducible workflows using software containers.
 It was developed at [CRG](www.crg.eu) in the Lab of Cedric Notredame by Paolo Di Tommaso [https://github.com/pditommaso](https://github.com/pditommaso).
-The Nextflow documentantion is [available here](https://www.nextflow.io/docs/latest/) and you can ask help to the community using their gitter channel: https://gitter.im/nextflow-io/nextflow
+The Nextflow documentantion is [available here](https://www.nextflow.io/docs/latest/) and you can ask help to the community using their [gitter channel](https://gitter.im/nextflow-io/nextflow)

 Nextflow has been currently upgrade from DLS1 version to DLS2.
 In this course we will use exclusively DLS2.